Taxation for Labuan International Company – Tax Rate and Compliance

 Taxation for Labuan International Company – Accounting Books

 All Labuan International Companies will have their financial period ending on 31st Dec annually.
 The dateline submission to Inland Revenue is 31st March, often extendable to 31st May.
 We recommend your company accounts to be ready earliest allow time for auditing process (if any) for preparation of all tax papers to meet IRB dateline.[Read more: Compliance of a Labuan Company]

-The tax compliance is very important especially when your Labuan International Company deals with Malaysian entities and others international companies of different jurisdiction which will affect the accounting records to show appropriately in single audit report.
+The tax compliance is very important especially when your Labuan International Company deals with Malaysian entities and others international companies of different jurisdiction which will affect the accounting records to show appropriately in a single audit report.
 Labuan International Company is required to notify Labuan Authority if they deal with a Malaysian resident, except in June 2010 on Sec 7 (6) enacted Labuan Companies Act 2010 provides that the Labuan International Company need not notify Labuan Authority of any transactions with a Malaysian resident where it:

 - carries on any licensed activity with a resident approved under the Labuan Financial Services and Securities Act 2010 or the Labuan Islamic Financial Services and Securities Act 2010